openedx/openedx-events/docs/how-tos/add-event-bus-support-to-an-event.rst

 .. include:: ../common_refs.rst

+.. _Add Event Bus Support:

 Add Event Bus Support to an Open edX Event
 ############################################

 Before sending an event across services, you need to ensure that the event is compatible with the Open edX Event Bus.
 This involves ensuring that the event, with its corresponding payload, can be emitted by a service through the event bus and that other services can consume it.
 This guide will walk you through the process of adding event bus support to an Open edX event.

-For more details on how the :term:`Event Payload` is structured, refer to the :doc:`../decisions/0003-events-payload` decision record.
+For more details on how the :term:`Event Payload` is structured, refer to the :ref:`ADR-3` decision record.

 .. note::
     This guide assumes that you have already created an Open edX event.
-If you have not, refer to the :doc:`../how-tos/create-a-new-event` how-to guide.
+If you have not, refer to the :ref:`Create a New Open edX Event with Long-Term Support` how-to guide.

 Step 1: Does my Event Need Event Bus Support?
 ===============================================